Admission to the Bachelor of Arts in the Liberal Arts

 We accept applications all year round.

-Applicants who wish to gain admission to Campion College for 2021 via the Early Acceptance Scheme must do so by submitting their application form before by Wednesday 30 September 2020.
+Applicants who wish to gain admission to Campion College for 2021 via the Early Offer Scheme must do so by submitting their application form by Tuesday 20 October 2020.

 For all other applicants, there are no specific deadlines for applying and enrolling to commence study in a given semester.
 However: